eriksuddath/nodejs-sdk-npm/README.md

 # Qordoba-nodejs-sdk-npm

-Makes it easy to work with the Qordoba API in nodejs
+NodeJS client for interacting with the Qordoba API

 ## Getting Started